ammarhakim/ammar-simjournal/index.rst

   contains other details like exact setup (resolution, algorithms, limiters, time-steps, etc).
 My goal is that others can reproduce these results.
-Hence, there is no "hidden hand-of-god", as one commonly finds in papers, etc.
+Hence, there is no "hidden hand-of-god", as one commonly finds in some papers, etc.

 Below are a list of journal entries, documenting various problems that have been attempted with Gkeyll.
 The eventual goal of Gkeyll is to